wusai2333/trib/doc/lab2.md

 ![System Arch](./arch.png)

-The entire system is split into two parts, where the upper part is the Tribbler service, and the lower part is a general purpose distributed key-value store called "Bin Storage".
+As you can see from the figure, our system is split into two parts, where the upper part is the Tribbler service, and the lower part is a general purpose distributed key-value store called "Bin Storage".
 The Tribbler front-ends take AJAX calls from the users and translate the calls into bin storage calls, where the bin storage client will issue the calls into the "dumb" key-value back-ends via RPC.
-Each back-end here is a simple independent key-value store that we implemented in the previous lab.
-There is also a keeper running in the background that maintains the bin storage in a coherent state.
-Both the bin storage clients and the keeper use the RPC interface (which we implemented in the previous lab) to communicate with the back-ends.
+Each back-end here is a simple independent key-value store (which we just implemented in the previous lab).
+There is also a keeper instance running in the background that maintains the bin storage in a coherent state.
+Both the bin storage clients and the keeper use the same RPC interface to communicate with the back-ends.
 The interface semantics defined in `trib.Storage` should be sufficient to perform all the bin storage tasks.

 ## Bin Storage

-**Bin Storage** is a distributed key-value pair storage that combines a bunch of `trib.Storage` back-ends to form a single and scalable storage space over the network.
-A bin storage implementation can be called via the `trib.BinStorage` interface.
+**Bin Storage** is a distributed key-value pair storage that combines **a bunch of `trib.Storage` back-ends and presents a single and **scalable storage service over the network.
+Bin storage service is **provided via the `trib.BinStorage` interface.

-From a high-level abstract view, bin storage combines an infinite set of seperated `trib.Storage` instances that are called *bins*.
-Different bins have different names, and a caller can fetch a bin by its name using the `Bin()` function, which is the only function in the `trib.BinStorage` interface.
+On one hand, conceptually, bin storage combines an infinite set of separated `trib.Storage` instances called *bins*.
+Each bin has a different name, and a caller can fetch a bin via the `BinStorage.Bin()` function -- the only function in the `trib.BinStorage` interface.
 Initially, all bins are empty.

-Physically however, a bin storage is built on top of a finite set of key-value storge back-ends (which we built in the last lab), where a bin (a virtual key-value store) will be consistently hashed to one of the key-value back-ends (a physical key-value store).
-Each back-end is hence shared by multiple bins, where these bins split the key space of this back-end with prefices (or suffices) that encode their bin names.
-As shown in the figure below, an example bin storage hashes 6 bins into 3 back-ends, storeing each bin with differnet prefices inside.
+On the other hand, physically, a bin storage is built on top of a finite set of key-value storge back-ends (which we built in the last lab), where a bin (a virtual KV store) will be mapped to one of the key-value back-ends (physical KV stores).
+As a result, multiple bins might share a same back-end by splitting the key space with prefixes (or suffixes) that encode the bin names.
+As shown in the figure below, an example bin storage hashes 6 bins into 3 back-ends, storing each bin with different prefixes inside.
 When a caller calls `Get("some-key")` on the bin `"alice"` for example, the bin storage client will translate that call into a `Get("alice::some-key")` RPC call on back-end 0.

 ![Bin Storage](./bins.png)

-In addition to providing key-value storage service in bins, a bin storage also coarsly synchronizes the logical clock accross *all* the bins, so that the clocks won't be offset too much over time.
+In addition to key-value stores in bins, a bin storage also coarsely synchronizes the logical clock accross *all* the bins, so that the clocks won't be offset too much over time.
 Since the back-ends are "dumb" and do not talk to each other, this clock synchronization is done by a keeper process that runs in the back-ground.
-Note that the clocks are NOT tighly synchronized in real-time, but only coarsly synchronized.
+Note that the clocks are NOT tightly synchronized in real-time, but only coarsely synchronized.
 In particular, bin storage guarantees that if two `Clock()` class are issued with a time interval larger than 3 seconds, even if they are called in different bins, the later `Clock()` call will always return a value no smaller than the earlier `Clock()` call does.
 Note that a bin storage with one single back-end will by definition automatically satisfy this requirement, but when there are multiple back-ends, the keeper must do some maintenance from time to time.

 As said, in Lab1, we already implemented the back-ends (key-value server) and the APIs that call these back-ends, so we will simply reuse them with no changes (assuming that you implemented them correctly).
 Both the bin storage client and the keeper will query and maintain the data stored on the back-ends, cooperatively present a coherent bin storage interface to upper layer applications.

 ## Tribble